 Echeveria pulidonis

-The varieties of Echeveria elegans are uneasy to go leggy, and Echeveria pulidon is is one of them.
+The varieties of Echeveria elegans are uneasy to go leggy, and Echeveria pulidonis is is one of them.
 Echeveria pulidonis, often referred to as "the most beautiful common elegans," whose poetic name alone hints at its beauty.

 The reason Echeveria pulidonis doesn't tend to become leggy is because of its slow growth rate, with growth nearly halting during the summer and winter dormancy periods, making its stem less likely to stretch.
 In fact, providing adequate sunlight and proper temperature swings can quickly induce red edges on its leaves.
 It's a favored choice among succulent enthusiasts for window displays.